General Translation

 Branching in <T> Components

-Like variables, Branching Components can be used in <T> components to display different content based on conditions.
+Branching components can be used to display different content based on conditions for translations.
 These include <Plural> and <Branch> components.
-Let's examine the <Branch> component in this example.
+We use these components because they allow for a more optimized translation process.

 return (